47degrees/hood/docs/docs/benchmarks/README.md

 ## Send output to a file

-Both task can send the result to a file with the following parameters:
+The task can send the result to a file with the following parameters:
  - **outputToFile**: Sends the output to a file.
 By default: `false`.
  - **outputPath**: The path to the output file.
 By default: `./hood/comparison`.
  - **outputFormat**: The output file format; we support two formats: `MD` and `JSON`.
 By default: `MD`.